 Partners and collaboration

 This PhD studentship is part of a broader research programme in which we are working with a number of organisations involved in conservation and rehabilitation of a variety of species.
 This project has been co-developed with Paignton Zoo and Twycross Zoo.
 Our shared aim is to generate new data on zoo and sanctuary housed gorillas to better understand their welfare needs and to translate those finding into improved husbandry techniques and enclosure modifications.
 Shared supervision will enhance the student’s experience by embedding them in zoological research and its application to the life sciences industry.
-The results will be disseminated via the Great Ape Welfare group, via Tywcross Zoo’s links to the international zoo community and via partners in the Pan African Sanctuary Alliance.
+The results will be disseminated via the Great Ape Welfare group, via Tywcross Zoo’s links to the international zoo community and via our partners in the Pan African Sanctuary Alliance.

 We expect candidates to have a Merit or Distinction at MSc level in a relevant subject.
 Experience of collecting behavioural data on primates would also be an advantage, particularly on great apes.
 Some knowledge of biomechanics and/or cognitive research is beneficial but not essential.